johnlpage/mlogcensor/README.md

 Rather than take an approach of removing potentially sensitive data as [https://github.com/rueckstiess/fruitsalad] does. mlogcensor only includes line in the output it can positively identify and can remove known data from.

+It only supports MongoDB logs from version 2.6 onwards - if your log lines start fith a date in this format "Tue Dec  5 03:08:06.973" it will not work.

 It requires python 3

 usage: